-The revised project's setting for greenhouse gas emissions is like that described in the adopted IS/MND.
-Since adoption of the project IS/MND, the State has adopted an updated Scoping Plan that sets forth strategies for achieving the SB 32 target of a GHG emissions level of 40% below the 1990 level by 2030.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+NC b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+NC level of 40% below the 1990 level by 2030.
 The updated Scoping Plan continues many of the programs that were part of the previous Scoping Plan, including the cap-and-trade program, low-carbon fuel standards, renewable energy, and methane reduction strategies.
 It also addresses for the first time GHG emissions from the natural and working lands of California, including the agriculture and forestry sectors (ARB 2017).
 Additionally, the State Legislature extended the cap-and-trade program to the year 2030.